Tour the Underground Railroad in Bucks County

 - Newtown Theatre

 During the Civil War, Langhorne, then known as the village of Attleboro, served as an Underground Railroad station connecting Princeton, New Jersey, and New York.
-In 1876, the town was incorporated and renamed for Jeramiah Langhorne, a former chief justice of the Pennsylvania Supreme Court.
+Attleboro was home to one of the earliest free black communities in Bucks County, and the American Methodist Episcopal church, formed in 1809, is the earliest such congregation to be organized in Bucks County.
+There are African-American veterans of the Union Army buried in many of Bucks County's various graveyards, including in Langhorne.
+In 1876, the town was renamed for Jeremiah Langhorne, a former chief justice of the Pennsylvania Supreme Court.
 A lot has changed since then!
 Today, Langhorne is known as the home of Sesame Place®, the nation's only theme park dedicated to the award-winning children's television show, Sesame Street®.

 At almost 200-years-old, the Bensalem AME Church, is the oldest African American church in Bensalem and a former Underground Railroad safe station.
-Robert Pruvis, an abolitionist, rowed slaves up the Delaware River from Philadelphia to take refuge at the church and a nearby farm.
+Robert Purvis, an abolitionist and one of the founders of the American Anti-Slavery Society, rowed slaves up the Delaware River from Philadelphia to take refuge at the church and their farm in Bensalem.
+It is estimated that he aided some 9,000 fugitives in escaping, making him one of the single most important individuals in Bucks County associated with abolitionism.
+Purvis was also a key figure in enabling the fugitive slave Basil Dorsey to win his freedom in a court trial in Doylestown in the 1830s.
 A runaway slave from Roanoke, Virginia, Leroy Allen, found sanctuary here before joining the Union Army to fight for his freedom.
 He later settled in Bensalem and is buried at the church.

 Bristol was one of the many stops on the road to freedom and provided hiding spots for runaway slaves.
 The people of Bristol even purchased freedom for runaway Dick Shad who had sought refuge in Bristol after being a slave for twenty years in Virginia.
 Now, Bristol is full of historic buildings and locations just waiting to be discovered.
 Go shopping on Mill Street and then take in the great outdoors at the iconic Bristol Wharf area.